JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

     //          ~
     ```

-    `/[]/` is a complete regular expression; saying a declaration is expected after it is a bit to the truth than complaining about a name.
+    `/[]/` is a complete regular expression; saying a declaration is expected after it is a bit closer to the truth than complaining about a name.

 ## Making Changes